dhiltonp/memtools/README.md

 Files are rendered to `directory/name-%Y%m%d-%H%M%S.gv` (`.pdf`).

-By default, only usage that accounts for >5% of memory usage are represented.
-This is applied both for nodes and edges.
+By default, only usage that accounts for >5% of memory usage is represented.
+This applies to nodes and edges.

 ***This is an expensive operation, both in CPU and memory.***